jayaprasadp133/terraform-infra-3tier/README.md

-# 3-Tier Architecture Using Terraform on AWS
+# 3-Tier Infrastructure Provisioning & Monitoring Using Terraform on AWS

 ## Overview
 This project provisions a production-style 3-tier architecture